launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 #### Location change handlers
 Methods decorated with `@onLocationChange()`, which run whenever a UI route is loaded.
 These methods run both on the server and on the client.
-The server runs them during server-side rendering for the route that has been requested by the browser.
-The client runs them for all client-side navigation events after the initial rendering by the server and can also be run after the initial server-side rendering when the `runOnClientLoad` field is set to true.
+The server runs them during server-side rendering for the route that has been requested by the browser.If server-side rendering is enabled, by default the client does not run onLocationChange handlers on the initial client load, as it would have been run during the initial server-side render.
+The client does run the location change handler on all client-side navigation events after (but not including) the initial load.
+Furthermore, if the runOnClientLoad argument is passed to onLocationChange (e.g. @onLocationChange({runOnClientLoad = true}), the handler is run on the client be run during the initial client load.
+This can be useful for scenarios when you want the client to fetch data after an initial "empty" load from the server.
+Often, this will be paired with a check for `!isServer` to ensure that the client-side loading of data is not run server-side.

 The decorator applied to these methods can optionally constrain which routes will cause the method to run, by passing in either a string representing a path, or an object which conforms to